aleriksen/aleriksen.github.io/index.md

-## Velkommen til Holdbar
+## Welcome to Holdbar (Expiry)

 ### Privacy policy
-Vi lagrer ingen data om deg.
-Data lagres kun lokalt og i din egen iCloud konto.
+We do not store any data about you.
+Data is only stored locally and in your own iCloud account

 ### Support

-Dersom det oppstår trøbbel, eller du har en annen henvendelse vennligst send en mail til aleriksen7@outlook.com
+If you encounter any issues or have another inquiry, please send an email to aleriksen7@outlook.com